ficfack/meteor-angular2-boilerplate/README.md

 Meteor Boilerplate for Angular2 base Front-end.

-Learn how to build this app by following the [Meteor Tutorial](http://www.meteor.com/install).
+Learn how to build to basic app by following the [Meteor Tutorial](https://www.meteor.com/install).

 #### Create Meteor Project
 ```